stackedsax/jsonschema/README.md

 Acknowledgements
 ================

-My thanks to Jack Wootton for his initial work on http://jsonschema.net.
+My thanks to Jack Wootton for his initial work on http://jsonschema.net (https://github.com/jsonschema/jsonschema).
 This project is nothing more than a hacked up fork of his work.

+And thanks to Matt Kaniaris (https://github.com/kans) for walking me through the wonderful world of javascript.